NoosWare/rapp_beginner_tutorials/cpp/README.md

 In the following tutorial we are going to show you how to get up and running and how to make cloud calls.
 RAPP is divided in two main parts:

-1. RAPP platform which is either on a cloud server, or on a computer you've setup.
+* a platform which is either on a cloud server, or on a computer you've setup.
-2. RAPP API which is a library and  headers that you use to communicate with the platform.
+* an API which is a library and  headers that you use to communicate with the platform.

 The `service_controller` class is the controller used to run cloud calls.
 When you instantiate an object, you have to specify the **address** and **port** of the platform.